New Zealand's Best (Short) Winter Road Trips

 So, what else do you need to know if you’re planning a visit to New Zealand.
 We checked in with a couple of ATAS-accredited travel agents for of their top tips for trips across The Ditch.
 Try saying that with a Kiwi accent.

-Jo Arraj from ATAS accredited JA Travel Solutions & The Cruise Warehouse spent a few weeks on a self-drive holiday around New Zealand's North Island, exploring the Coromandel Peninsula, Rotorua and Taupo.
+Jo Arraj from ATAS accredited JA Travel Solutions & The Cruise Warehouse (NSW-based travel agency) spent a few weeks on a self-drive holiday around New Zealand's North Island, exploring the Coromandel Peninsula, Rotorua and Taupo.

 Image: Huka Falls, Lake Taupo.
 Credit: Paul-Abbitt